JohnnyFalcon/clothingapp/README.md

 ### General info
 I built this website to strengthen my skills with React and show them off to future potential employers.
+As You are reading this I still work on optimization and new features.

 ### Built With
 * React.js